kingketan9/Resume_Screening/README.md

 --> We later see the content via WordCloud for simplicity

---> For taining the dataset i used one vs the rest classifier and KNeighborsClassifier.
+--> For taining the dataset I have used one vs the rest classifier and KNeighborsClassifier.